syncfusion-content/blazor-docs/blazor/tooltip/content.md

 ## Template in Blazor Tooltip Component

-The Tooltip's Template property allows you to fully customize the layout or add any custom elements within the Tooltip.
-You can include any content or HTML elements as Tooltip content by defining them in the `<ContentTemplate>` tag of the Tooltip component.
+The Tooltip's Template property enables you to completely customize the layout and incorporate custom elements into the Tooltip.
+You can insert any content or HTML elements as Tooltip content by specifying them within the `<ContentTemplate>` tag of the Tooltip component.

-Refer to the following code example to embed an HTML template within the Tooltip.
+Check out the following code example to see how to include an HTML template inside the Tooltip.

 ```cshtml
 @using Syncfusion.Blazor.Buttons;